Areas of Influence

 Seven Overlooked Aspects of Writing an EPSRC Proposal

-Writing a proposal for the Engineering and Physical Science Research Council can be a daunting prospect: a lot of time and energy is spent developing a project where the funding outcome is far from certain and much of it can feel outside of the Principal Investigator’s control.
+Writing a proposal for the Engineering and Physical Science Research Council (EPSRC) can be a daunting prospect: a lot of time and energy is spent developing a project where the funding outcome is far from certain and much of it can feel outside of the project leader's control.
 As a former EPSRC portfolio manager, I’m afraid there is nothing I can say to guarantee a successfully funded grant proposal … but I can discuss seven aspects of writing a proposal that are often overlooked but which can have a potential impact on your application.
 These include:

 - Keeping all readers of the proposal in mind: A proposal is seen by a number of people on its way to a funding decision.
 Ensuring that each person (portfolio manager, reviewer, panel member) is considered during the writing process can be beneficial.